VinuthaST-vincy/Data-Analysis-Dashboard/README.md

 # VinuthaST_ArpithSingh
-## Reliance-Data-Analysis(Interactive Dashboard creation using MS Excel and Powe BI )
+## Reliance-Data-Analysis (Interactive Dashboard creation using MS Excel and Power BI)
-We developed a comprehensive project in Excel,Power BI .Creating multiple dashboards and tables to analyze the data .This process involved several stages including data processing ,data cleaning and data visualization.
+We developed a comprehensive project in Excel, Power BI.
+Creating multiple dashboards and tables to analyze the data.
+This process involved several stages including data processing, data cleaning and data visualization.

 ### Project Objective
-The Reliance company wants to create an date wise,monthly wise and annual trade report .So that,the owner can understand their customers and grow more sales in 2024 and 2025.
+The Reliance company wants to create a date wise, monthly wise and annual wise trade report.
+So that, the owner can understand their customers and grow more sales in 2024 and 2025.

 ### Dataset used
 - <a href="https://github.com/VinuthaST-vincy/Data-Analysis-Dashboard/blob/main/Reliance%20Data%20Set.xlsx">Dataset</a>